Karl Striedieck

+Karl led antisemitic Holocaust denial activities, like setting up a table denying/minimizing the holocaust at Pennsylvania State University during the Jewish high-holy day of Yom Kippur.
+His anti-Jewish beliefs were likely influenced by his father, who wrote positively about his three trips to Nazi Germany and Storm Troopers.

 Striedieck moved his home to the Eagle Field private airport on top of Bald Eagle Mountain, near State College, Pennsylvania in 1966.

 As a child, Karl H. Striedieck was saved from drowning by his brother Daniel Striedieck.
 His brother later died when his sand cave collapsed.